Cimbali/pympress/README.md

 Simply start Pympress and it will ask you what file you want to open.
 You can also start pympress from the command line with a file to open like so:
 `pympress slides.pdf`

-If you have multiple screens, Pympress will attempt to guess your

 ## Functionalities